CU-ESIIL/social-impacts-of-transformations-innovation-summit-2025__14/docs/index.md

 *Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*

 ### Our product 📣
 - We would like to create a publication to support our grant and funding goals.
-We would also like to create a public resource or tool.
+We would also like to create a public resource or tool to communicate fire resilience strategies.

 ### Our question(s) 📣
 <!-- EDIT: Replace bullets with your own.
 Encourage divergent takes. -->
 - What are we trying to understand or change?
+We would like to improve people's understanding of how to balance individual vs communal risk around wildfires.
+Collective assessment of risk.
+Mitigation post fire events.
 - Why now?
 Why here?
+Gap in understanding of the built environments impact on fire events and mitigation.
+Colorado and California has a large population in the woowee, wild urban interface.
+Population shift and people migration pre- and post-pandemic.
+Many different stakeholders, both public and private.
+Complimentary studies between defencible space and socioeconomic factors.
+This case study compliments existing work.
 - Who benefits if we succeed?
+Our goal is to make the deliverable as a case study that helps the communities at risk.
+Use the information in this study to benefit the community that we are studying.
+Help the community make better decisions.

 ### Hypotheses / intentions [Optional: probably not relevant if you are creating an educational tool]
 <!-- EDIT: Plain language, short and honest. -->
-- We think that …
+- We think that
 - We intend to test whether …
 - We will know we’re onto something if …

 ### Why this matters (the “upshot”) 📣
 <!-- EDIT: 2–3 sentences max, decision-oriented. -->
 Explain who is impacted and how this could change decisions or understanding.
+The communities that are impacted are those in California and Colorado specifically those that have been affected by a fire events within the past 2 decades.
+How does individual risk relate to community risk and how is risk impacted by those within the community in relation to each other.
+Are/which socioeconomic factors correlated to any trends seen in individual vs communal risk mitagation.

 ### Inspirations (papers, datasets, tools)
 <!-- EDIT: Swap in your own links. -->